ntl/zephyrus-g14-linux/Pop!_OS.md

     ...
 ```

 When this is complete, save and exit (`CTRL-o` and `CTRL-x`, respectively).
-Now run `kernelstup` to cause the changes to `/etc/kernelstub/configuration` take into effect:
+Now run `kernelstub` to cause the changes to `/etc/kernelstub/configuration` take into effect:

     root@pop-os:~# kernelstub
     root@pop-os:~# █